ShlKan/certified-str-solver/README.md

 The automatically generated OCaml code for SFTs from Isabelle can be found in [Generated Code](CertiStr/lib/automata/Automata_lib.ml)

+**Note that:**

+The semantics of the replacement operation of our certified string solver is different from standard SMT-LIB semantics.
+Therefore, the results of running the tests and benchmarks in the repo may differ from other string solvers, such as CVC5 and Z3.

+Given the following string replacement operation:
+`str.replace_re a (re.+ (re.range "0" "9")) "NUM"`
+1. The standard SMT-LIB semantics will replace the **first** occurrence of the pattern `(re.+ (re.range "0" "9"))` in `a`.
+2. The semantics in CertiStr are not limited to the first occurrence.

 ## Papers
 1. [Shuanglong Kan, Anthony Widjaja Lin, Philipp Rümmer, Micha Schrader: